pthomaid/machinelearning/README.md

 # machinelearning

-* backpropagation.py: Implementation of a feedforward neural network with backpropagation
+* backpropagation.py: Feedforward neural network with backpropagation
-* backpropagation_numpy.py: Implementation of a feedforward neural network with backpropagation using numpy
+* backpropagation_numpy.py: Feedforward neural network with backpropagation using numpy
+* autoencoder.py: Autoencoder using a feedforward neural network with backpropagation